-Shrimp and Chayote with Black Beans uses Ginger and fermented Soybeans as a background for this pairing of Shrimp and crisp Chayote slices.
+Shrimp and Chayote with Black Beans, or 豆豉佛手瓜炒蝦仁, uses Ginger and fermented Black Beans as a background for Shrimp and crisp Chayote slices.

 This is a dish that could easily be prepared using either Cucumber or Bitter Melon rather than slices of Chayote, but this vegetable (actually a fruit) represents a happy medium between the bland taste of the former, and the very astringent bitterness of the latter.